Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger

 \subsection{Redshift estimation for sGRBs}

 The current number of sGRBs with redshift measurements is very small.
-In order to study their LF and formation rate, we determine the pseudo redshifts of sGRBs observed by \emph{Fermi}/GBM using the empirical correlation between $E_p$ and the peak bolometric luminosity $L$ \citep{2013MNRAS.431.1398T,zhang2018}.
+In order to study their LF and formation rate, we determine the pseudo redshifts of sGRBs observed by \emph{Fermi}/GBM using the empirical correlation between the observer-frame spectral peak energy ($E_p$) and the source-frame peak bolometric luminosity ($L$)\citep{2013MNRAS.431.1398T,zhang2018}.
 This correlation is given by \citep{zhang2018}

 which can be rewritten as